CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 /// type=SS, answer=[4]

-Which statement best describes the code on lines 4, 5, 6, and 7 of `student.php`?
+Which statement best describes the code on lines 6, 7, 8, and 9 of `Student.php`?

 - It adds the multidimensional array named `$data` to the database.